levuthuynga/Portfolio/README.md

 Hi!
 I'm Le Vu Thuy Nga and welcome to my Portfolio!

-I graduated from Hanoi Foreign Trade University, International Business Economics majoe, where data science just appeared a bit in econometrics subject.
+I graduated from Hanoi Foreign Trade University, International Business Economics major, where data science just appeared a bit in econometrics subject.
 Data Analysis came to me through Google Data Analytic Course, that gave me inspiration to dive deeper into this field.
 The more I learn, the more I realize there are many amazing things that we can do with a set of data, which excites me to continue my journey to become a data analyst.
 <br />

 ## Projects